ajeetchouksey/blog/_posts/2025-07-10-Automating_Branch_Protection.md

 author: Ajeet
 ---

+**Target Audience:** Sales engineers, solution architects, and design decision-makers looking to secure their code repositories at scale.

 In today’s fast-paced DevOps world, manual branch protection is a recipe for drift, inconsistency, and risk.
 As teams and codebases scale, relying on the GitHub portal for configuration becomes unmanageable and error-prone.
 Automation ensures every repository—old or new—remains secure, compliant, and up-to-date, with zero manual effort.
 <!--more-->
 >